 See our fact sheet Job Status and Your Rights.

 - If you were fired or laid-off, Minnesota law says that you must be paid within 24 hours after you ask for it.
-You have to ask to be paid within 24 hours.
+You have to ask in writing to be paid within 24 hours.
 Otherwise you get paid at your next scheduled paycheck.

 - If you quit or resigned, you must be paid on or by the next regular payday unless it is less than 5 days away.
 Then they can wait until the second payday.
 You must be paid within 20 days of your last day.

 The money must be paid at the place you usually got your checks, unless you ask them to mail your last check.

 There are some exceptions:

 - If you are a migrant worker, you must be paid within 5 days if you quit.
 If you are fired or laid-off, the rules are the same as above- they have to pay you within 24 hours of asking for it.

 - If you are in a union with a collective bargaining agreement, there may be different rules.

 - If your employer files for bankruptcy before you are paid, file your claim in bankruptcy court.
 There are 4 bankruptcy courts in Minnesota and you can put your name on the list of people needing to be paid.